CarlosVegadeAlba/DCGAN/README.md

 # Generative and Classification Study on Imagenette and Imagewoof

 This repository explores generative models and their impact on image classification tasks using two subsets of ImageNet: **Imagenette** and **Imagewoof**.
-All experiments and analyses are implemented in a structured Jupyter notebook.
+All experiments and analyses are implemented in a structured Jupyter notebook, named DCGAN

 ---